G1ll0u/Millenaire-fixes/README.md

 # Millanaire-fixes
-Millénaire mod that tweaks and eventually fix Millénaire cultures
+Millénaire add-on that tweaks and eventually fix some Millénaire incompatibilities with mods when trying to place a building or spawn a village.
+Really WIP